Mostert's Mill

 Mostert's Mill (Afrikaans: Mostert se Meul) is a historic windmill in Mowbray, Cape Town, South Africa.
-It was built in 1796 and was the oldest surviving complete windmill in South Africa.
-It was gutted in a wildfire on 18 April 2021.
-The fire had started on Table Mountain and spread, severely damaging a number of buildings.
+It was built in 1796 and is the oldest surviving complete windmill in South Africa.
+It was almost completely destroyed by a wildfire on 18 April 2021 but was fully restored by April 2024 and is once more operational and used to grind wheat into whole meal, using the power of the wind.
+The oldest windmill in South Africa is the De Nieuwe Molen mill in Cape Town, built in 1782.

 History

 The mill was built around 1796 as a private mill on the farm 'Welgelegen', owned by Gysbert van Renen and was named after his son-in-law, Sybrand Mostert, after Van Renen's death.
 It was the first privately owned mill in Cape Town, Cape Colony.
 Prior to the British occupation of the Cape in the Battle of Muizenberg in 1795, only mills controlled by the Dutch East India Company were allowed.
 Mostert's Mill had ceased working by 1873 but was owned by the Mostert family until 1889, when it was sold to a Mr Wilks, who sold it in 1891 to Cecil Rhodes.
 The mill became derelict but a restoration was undertaken by the Dutch millwright Christiaan Bremer.
 The restored mill was opened on 1 February 1936 by Dr Lorentz, the Minister Plenipotentiary and Envoy Extraordinary to the Netherlands.
 The ceremony was attended by the Prime Minister, General Hertzog, and flour was ground for the guests.